Find suggested replacement products here

 Battery tab welding.
 Battery can welding.
 Battery pack assembly.
 For each battery spot welding application and type of battery manufactured, AMADA WELD TECH offers a production solution: resistance welding, laser welding, laser marking, laser surface cleaning or laser cutting.

-We have in-depth knowledge and experience for each category and application, for example, laser welding of dissimilar metals for battery tab welding and resistance welding for tab design optimization.
+We have in-depth knowledge and experience for each technology, category and application, for example, laser welding of dissimilar metals for battery tab welding and resistance welding for tab design optimization.
 Our in-house application labs enable proven processes to be delivered with optimized systems.

-Watch Video
+Watch the Video

 AMADA WELD TECH has extensive experience welding and marking batteries: